thunder04/seshat/README.md

 Multiple libraries are supported.
 Each library is defined by using the `--lib:name` and `--lib:path` options (in that order).
 For more information, run `./target/release/seshat --help`.

+## MSRV Policy

+Should this project have a library, the minimal supported Rust version will be the latest stable Rust.
+Bumping MSRV is not considered a semver-breaking change.

 ## Building

 To build for your host, run: